Jianzhong2020/BMN_v1.2.py/README.md

 Run "python BMN_v1.2.py -h" in the terminal to find out more about the arguments.

-Templates files are provided in main/C18-SPE template files and main/LH20-SPE template files to help readers understand the effects of the parameters better.
+Templates files are provided in main/C18-SPE template files/ and main/LH20-SPE template files/ to help readers understand the effects of the parameters better.

 ## Changes
 Main changes compared to BMN_v1.1.r: